eeng/mercurius/README.md

 - Volume in USD
 - Spec the domain events, and add asserts to the notifier
 - The partial publish-event function doesn't allow to spec the events
+- Publish wallet events so we can display a balances panel

 Frontend